steunix/passweaver-api/docs/index.md

 Folders, just like in a file system, holds a collection of items and/or subfolders.
 Each folder may hold specific persmissions for a given group, and will inherit parent's credentials (see 'Permissions' below).

-Vaulted API has 2 predefined folders that cannot be modified:
+PassWeaver API has 2 predefined folders that cannot be modified:
 - Root folder
 - Personal folders root